Kaholo/kaholo-plugin-aws-ec2/README.md

 4. CIDR Block (String) **Optional** - The IPv4 network range for the VPC, in CIDR notation.
 For example, 10.0.0.0/16.
 5. Amazon Provided Blocks (Boolean) **Optional** - Requests an Amazon-provided IPv6 CIDR block with a /56 prefix length for the VPC.
 You cannot specify the range of IP addresses, or the size of the CIDR block.
 6. Instance Tenancy (Options) **Optional** - The tenancy options for instances launched into the VPC. value can be "default" or ."dedicated".
-7. Subnet CIDR Block (String) **Optional** - If specified create a simple subnet within the VPC with the provided IP addresses.
-Value should ne IPv4 address range, in CIDR notation.
-The Ip address range must be included within the range of ip addresses for the VPC.
-8. Nat Gateway Allocation ID (String) **Optional** - Only relevent if Subnet CIDR Block was provided.
-If specified, create a NAT Gateway within the subnet created in the VPC, with the Elastic IP address of the specified Allocation.
-9. Create Internet Gateway (Boolean) **Optional** - If true, create an Internet gateway and attach it to the specified VPC.
+7. Create Internet Gateway (Boolean) **Optional** - If true, create an Internet gateway and attach it to the specified VPC.
 Default value is false.
-10. Create Route Table (Boolean) **Optional** - If true, create a Route Table inside this VPC.
+8. Create Route Table (Boolean) **Optional** - If true, create a Route Table inside this VPC.
 If a subnet or an internet gateway were also created automatically, associate the route table with whoever was created.
 Default value is false.
-11. Create Security Group (Boolean) **Optional** - If true, create a VPC-Security group, for this VPC.
+9. Create Security Group (Boolean) **Optional** - If true, create a VPC-Security group, for this VPC.
 Default value is false.
-12. Tags (Array of objects/Text) **Optional** - If specified, tag all resources created(At least the VPC, more if checked the create box for any other resource) with the tags specified.
+10. Tags (Array of objects/Text) **Optional** - If specified, tag all resources created(At least the VPC, more if checked the create box for any other resource) with the tags specified.
 Each tag should either be in the format of Key=Value or just Key.
 To enter multiple values seperate each with a new line.
 Also accepts getting an array of objects in the form of { Key, Value } or { Key }.
-13. Dry Run (Boolean) **Optional** - If specified, don't make any changes, just check if you have sufficant permissions to do this action.
+11. Dry Run (Boolean) **Optional** - If specified, don't make any changes, just check if you have sufficant permissions to do this action.
 Default value is false.
 * **Please Notice!** It is required to pass either the 'CIDR Block' parameter or to pass true in the 'Amazon Provided Blocks' parameter

 ## Method: Delete VPC